DFG-Dev/ToS/privacy.md

 ### Embedmaker
 We store the messageId as well as the embed content* with our embedmaker to be able to provide it to you at any time. *Embed content is the content you can specify with our embedmaker such as the footer, title and a field with the associated parameters.

+### Upvotes
+If you vote on a vote platform where our Discord bot is, we will save the last time you voted.
+If you have not voted for the bot for more than 2 months we will remove it from our database.

 ------------